+0 = 11 = 10 1 =

-\$CHOOL SOCIAL SCIENCES
+SCHOOL SOCIAL SCIENCES

-ACADEMIC UNIT PSYCHOLOGY
+ACADEMIC UNIT PSYCHOLOGY PSYCHOLOGY

 LEVEL OF STUDIES UNDERGRADUATE

 COURSE CODE ΨΥΕ048 SEMESTER 3rd 5th 7th

-COURSE TITLE RESEARCH METHODS IN METHODS OF RESEARCH PSYCHOLOGY: QUALITA HAND ANALYSIS TIVE
+COURSE TITLE RESEARCH METHODS IN METHODS OF RESEARCH PSYCHOLOGY: QUALITA I AND ANALYSIS TIVE

-if credits are awarded for separate components lectures, laboratory exercises, etc. If the credits are of the course, give the weekly teaching hours as of the course, e.g. awarded for the whole WEEKLY TEACHING HOURS CREDITS
+if credits are awarded for separate components lectures, laboratory exercises, etc. If the credits are of the course, give the weekly teaching hours are of the course, e.g. awarded for the whole WEEKLY TEACHING HOURS CREDITS

-, , Lectures 3 4
+Lectures 3 4 4

 Add rows if necessary.
 The organisation of teaching methods used are described in detail at (d). and the teaching

+COURSE TYPE General background

-COURSE TYPE general background, special background, specialised general knowledge, skills development General background
+general background, special background, specialised general knowledge, skills development

 PREREQUISITE COURSES:

 LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek

 IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes

 COURSE WEBSITE (URL)